pkgdemon/gs-wmaker/README.md

 #### D-BUS support (experimental!)

 You can control the window manager externally using [D-BUS API](https://github.com/onflapp/gs-wmaker/wiki/DBUS%E2%80%90support) now.
 This functionality is very basic at the moment but is foundation for making WindowMaker fully scriptable using StepTalk and for closer integration with GNUstep in general.

+## UI enhancements:

+- middle-click active window will lower the window
+- right-click middle of the title bar will show window switcher for that app (useful alternative to tabs)
+- shortcuts can now be set using a key combination, no need to go through the window menu